 Version Control System

-In order to achieve the goals of the project, a version control working methodology has been applied.
-Concretely, a Git Version Control System on GitHub has been implemented.
+In order to achieve the goals of the project, a version control of the working methodology has been applied.
+Specifically, a Git Version Control System on GitHub has been implemented.
 These systems are used to generate parallel branches of entire working directories or folders from master (original) one so several people can work parallelly on different issues related to the same code or files, without overlapping issues.
 Git repositories have the option to merge the work done to the original file, the same way your colleagues do, and to therefore integrate all the work done.

-This approach is also useful for a unipersonal project, as this methodology is utterly strict with the improves to be uploaded to the Git repository.
-The point is that you keep making commits to GitHub, that is analogous to “sanving”, when you develop a part of the whole implementation you must do.
+This approach is also useful for a unipersonal project, as this methodology is utterly strict with the improvements to be uploaded in the Git repository.
+The point is that the user keeps making commits to GitHub, that is analogous to “saving”, when you develop a part of the whole implementation you must do.
 When the whole work is done, you merge the branch you were working to the original one, containing a working code just without the implementation you just created.
-This way GitHub not only permits correct organisation of improvement implementation of the code through branching as seen in the figure below, but it lets you return to earlier commits in time if there has been any problem and recovering a code that does work properly.
+This way GitHub not only permits correct organisation of improvement implementation of the code through branching as seen in the figure below, but it lets the user return to earlier commits in time if there has been any problem and recovering a code that does work properly.
 The commits in Figure 1 are shown as coloured dots, and all the line with same colour dots is a branch.
 The whole of the image would represent a coding project.